PaulCollins99/Text-Editor-Project/README.md

 - Open files through easy to use nav bar
 - Delete files (requires a refresh to update the nav bar)
 - Download file as .txt
+- Import a .txt file

 - Highlight and drag lines up (part of textarea by default)

+How the saving works.

+The app saves to the local storage of the web-browser.
+It saves a mixture of arrays that use JSON(stringify and parse).
+The name of the file, the content of the text area and the levels of indenting for each line are saved.
+When the file is opened it re construct the arrays and assigns the relevant data where its needed.

 Future Features